HASSAN1A/News-App/README.md

 ## Requirements

 - This program requires python3.+ (and pip) installed, a guide on how to install python on various platforms can be found [here](https://www.python.org/)
-- Once python is installed, install the folowing external libraries using pip:
-  - **`pip3 install pyperclip`**